Missouri State Vaccine Requirements

 CHAPTER 174.
 STATE COLLEGES AND UNIVERSITIES

 § 174.335.
-Meningococcal disease, all on-campus students provided information on--election to receive vaccination--records to be maintained.
+Meningococcal disease, all on-campus students to be vaccinated — exemption, when — records to be maintained.

-3. Each public university or college in this state shall maintain records on the meningococcal vaccination status of every student residing in on-campus housing at the university or college, including any written waivers executed pursuant to subsection 1 of this section.
+- Each public university or college in this state shall maintain records on the meningococcal vaccination status of every student residing in on-campus housing at the university or college.